 More cost-effective than a traditional survey.
 A traditional land survey could take days to complete.
 The largest could take weeks.
 Each day a survey crew is on-site Costs mount up with expensive equipment, travel, accommodation and other expenses.
 A drone survey measures a site in a fraction of the time, reducing or eliminating many of these costs.
 This makes large surveys more affordable than ever before.
 For many large sites, a comprehensive survey would have only been possible with a helicopter or a plane measuring a site, which doesn’t come cheaply.
 Productivity gains are passed onto the client in cost savings for them too.

 Fewer boots on the ground in risky or inaccessible locations.
 The built and the natural environment can be a very dangerous place for staff working on foot.
 Cliff surveys, quarry and landfill sites, construction sites and even surveying a road pose many hazards for our surveyors as well as the client’s site staff.
 By using a drone the risks to our staff from plant and machinery are much reduced.
 For the client, a survey can be undertaken without any need to stop operations while surveys are measured, improving safety and reducing costly safety stoppages.
 Conversely, the impressive safety record of drones generally, coupled with our working practices, mitigates the risk of personal injury from a drone.
-As GVC-qualified pilots with a CAA-approved operations manual the safety of everybody on site is a paramount concern.
+As GVC-qualified pilots with a CAA-approved operations manual, the safety of everybody on site is a paramount concern.
 The Civil Aviation Authority has issued us with an Operational Authorisation based on this operations manual.

 High relative and absolute accuracy.
 For a surveyor accuracy and precision is always key consideration to deliver what a client needs in their survey – Accuracy and precision aren’t the same.
 Approached properly a drone survey can output survey-grade data with high relative and absolute accuracy.
 Many entrants to drone mapping don’t have a strong background in surveying and don’t appreciate the steps needed to ensure their data is accurate.
 Flying your missions at the correct altitude or offset to achieve the desired ground sampling distance is just one of many considerations to achieving a good survey.
 Proper use of ground control and check points ensures surveys aren’t distorted